Gunman kills 4, including police officer, in shooting at New York City office tower

 Police identified the gunman as Shane Tamura, of Las Vegas, and said he killed himself.
 He had a ‘documented mental health history,’ but the motive is still unknown, Tisch said.

-“We are working to understand why he targeted this particular location,” Tisch said.
+“We are working to understand why he targeted this particular location,” Tisch said of 345 Park Avenue, a commercial office building whose tenants include the NFL and Rudin Management, as well as finance companies KPMG and Blackstone.

-Another man was seriously injured and remains in critical condition, Mayor Eric Adams said.
+One man was seriously injured and remains in critical condition, Mayor Eric Adams said.
+Four others got minor injuries attempting to flee the scene.

-Surveillance video showed a man exiting a double parked BMW and carrying an M4 rifle before he walks toward the building.
-He immediately opened fire on the NYPD officer as he entered the building and shot a woman who tried to take cover and then began “spraying” the lobby with gunfire, Tisch said.
+Surveillance video shows a man exiting a double-parked BMW and carrying an M4 rifle before he walks toward the building.
+Tisch said he immediately opened fire on the New York Police Department officer as he entered the building and shot a woman who tried to take cover and then began “spraying” the lobby with gunfire.

 The man then made his way to the elevator bank and shot a security guard who was taking cover behind a security desk and shot another man in the lobby, the commissioner said.

-The man took the elevator to the 33rd floor to a real estate management company and one person was shot and killed on the floor.
-The man then walks down a hallway and shot himself, the commissioner said.
+The man took the elevator to the 33rd floor to a real estate management company and shot and killed one person on the floor.
+The man then walked down a hallway and shot himself, the commissioner said.

 Officers found a rifle case, a revolver, magazines and ammunition in his car, Tisch said.

+No one answered the door at the address listed for Tamura in Las Vegas.

+Islam, the killed officer, leaves behind two young boys, and his wife is pregnant with their third child, Tisch said.

-The Fire Department of New York said emergency crews were called to the Park Avenue office building around 6:30 p.m. for a report of someone shot.
-The building houses some of the country's top financial firms and the National Football League.
+The New York City Fire Department said emergency crews were called to the Park Avenue office building around 6:30 p.m. for a report of someone shot.

 Jessica Chen told ABC News she was watching a presentation with dozens of other people on the second floor when she “heard multiple shots go off in quick succession from the first floor.”